tableau/hyper-api-samples/Community-Supported/clouddb-extractor/README.md

   - export_load: Bulk export and load to new Tableau datasource
   - append: Append the results of a query to an existing Tableau datasource
   - update: Update an existing Tableau datasource with the changeset from a query
+  - upsert: Upsert changeset to an existing published datasource (update if rows match the specified primary keys else insert)
   - delete: Delete rows from a Tableau datasource that match key columns in a changeset from a query
 ```